March 19, 2026

 But eight years of her childhood were marked by profound harm within her home.

-Beginning at just 6 years old, Valeria endured repeated abuse by her father.
+Beginning at just six years old, Valeria endured repeated abuse by her father.
 For nearly half her life, violence was her normal.
 Instead of protection and care, she experienced fear, isolation, and control.
 She was kept out of school, forced to work during the day, and cut off from the outside world.
 By the time she arrived at Oasis at age 14, she had never attended school and had little understanding of life beyond survival.

-When her older sister bravely reported the abuse to authorities, Valeria was brought to Oasis, the temporary protection home of Kids Alive Guatemala.
+Valeria was brought to Oasis, the temporary protection home of Kids Alive Guatemala.
 She arrived malnourished, developmentally behind, and deeply traumatized — not only from sustained violence, but also from years of verbal abuse and isolation.
 She struggled with depression and barely spoke during her first days at Oasis.

 Valeria’s psychologist shared, “In all of my time as a psychologist and the places I’ve worked, I’ve never heard a story like hers.”